randomthought/ScripScrap/README.md

 ## Usage

-ScripSrap relies on a configuartion file that specifies the list of "targets" you wish to scrape.
-Within each target, you specifiy the domain, xpath and/or selectors.
+ScripSrap relies on a configuration file that specifies the list of "targets" you wish to scrape.
+Within each target, you specify the domain, xpath and/or selectors.

 In the example below, we create a `scrape_config.yaml` file with the following contents.
 Our goal with this config is to scrape for all the post titles on hackernews by only looking at the main pages.
-The pattern urls we are interesed in is pages is `news.ycombinator.com/news`.
+The pattern urls we are interested in is pages is `news.ycombinator.com/news`.
 As ScripScrap discveres new paths in `news.ycombinator.com` it would only discard urls that do not contain the pattern.

-Same gues for `wikipedia`.
-ScripScrap would go search for urls containing `en.wikipedia.org` to visit and look for pages that contain any the selected css and xpath information.
+Same goes for `wikipedia`.
+ScripScrap would go search for urls containing `en.wikipedia.org` then, look for pages that contain any the selected css and xpath information.

 ```yaml